Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 they've looked up in `contact_keys`.

-Each `MonitorKey` structure contains the key being monitored in `search_key`, and a list of entries in the log tree corresponding to the values of the map described in {{monitoring}}.
+Each `MonitorKey` structure contains the key being monitored in `search_key`, and a list of entries in the log tree corresponding to the keys of the map described in {{monitoring}}.

 The Transparency Log verifies the MonitorRequest by following these steps, for